About The ELAs

 The Environmental Leadership Awards (ELAs) were created as a way to recognize individuals who have worked alone or with other groups to support UConn’s environmental sustainability efforts on campus and in the community.
 Nominations are submitted from faculty, staff, and students across the University and are evaluated by a committee appointed by the OEP.

-Nominations for the awards are currently being accepted in each of the following categories:
+Nominations for the awards are accepted in each of the following categories:

 - Undergraduate Student